GitHubDragonFly/HTML_CSS_JS_Flask/README.md

  - KTX2 support was also added to the DAE Viewer

 Additional Notes:
- - [OrbitControlsGizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) module was added to all viewers
+ - [OrbitControlsGizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) non-module version was added to all viewers
  - GLTF and DAE viewers support animation whose button, with letter "A", will change green if any animation is detected and run the first one automatically
    - subsequent clicks of the button will run any subsequent animations one at the time
    - Xbot.glb is the multi-animation example that can be accessed in the GLTF viewer via the following URL: